GarnerCode/dmshield-legacy/README.md

-# DM Shield
+# DM Shield Legacy

 ## Dungeons & Dragons Campaign Management System

-DM Shield is a work-in-progress tool for dungeon masters to store information regarding their campaign.
+DM Shield is a web-only tool for dungeon masters to store information regarding their campaign.
+A new cross-platform version is being developed for web, iOS and Android.

 ## Technologies Utilized